 The Mother: Each child has a caring parent

-The SOS mother builds a close relationship with every child entrusted to her, and provides the security, love and stability that each child needs.
+The SOS Mother builds a close relationship with every child entrusted to her and provides the security, love and stability as per their needs.
 As a child care professional, she lives together with the children, guides their development, and runs her household independently.
 She recognizes and respects each child's family background, cultural roots and religion.

 Brothers and Sisters: Family ties grow naturally

 Girls and boys of different ages live together as brothers and sisters, similar to nomral sibilings staying together as brothers and sisters always staying within the same family - SOS Family.
 Children under the care of SOS and their SOS mother builds emotional ties that last a lifetime.